-- (iii) TRIM provides a systematic overview of the key features and weaknesses of internal models of significant institutions.
+- (iii) TRIM has provided a systematic overview of the key features and weaknesses of the internal models of significant institutions.
 The horizontal analyses carried out in the context of TRIM have enabled the ECB to identify the most common or critical shortcomings of internal models assessed during on-site investigations.
-This formed the basis for a consistent supervisory follow-up and allowed the identification of areas which would need particular attention in future internal model supervision. - (iv) In the context of TRIM, model improvements are required in supervisory decisions with the aim to address the deficiencies detected.
+This formed the basis for a consistent supervisory follow-up and allowed the identification of areas which would need particular attention in future internal model supervision. - (iv) In the context of TRIM, model improvements are required by means of supervisory decisions with the aim of addressing the deficiencies detected.
 In fact, TRIM-related supervisory decisions have already started inducing tangible changes in internal models across the SSM to reduce unwarranted (i.e. non-risk-based) RWA variability by ensuring that the shortcomings identified are duly remediated by the institutions.